Last updated: June 2022

-In line with the current process:
+In line with this process:

-- the application will be assessed according to FSANZ statutory processes
+- The application will be assessed according to FSANZ statutory processes.

-- FSANZ will invite public comment and consider all submissions received as part of its assessment
+- FSANZ will invite public comment and consider all submissions received as part of its assessment.

 - FSANZ will make its own independent decisions about whether to approve a GM food, and whether any risk management measures are required.